 Staheli says that “Photos are memories standing still and captured forever.”
 That’s really a perfect way of describing the importance of family photos.

 “I cannot tell you how many times I have been editing a session and starting to get emotional because I truly felt like I captured an unforgettable moment between a Mom and her baby or something else special.
-You will never regret getting your family pictures taken.”
+Getting family photos taken is something that you will never regret.”